Nick-Archi/pico-playground/README.md

 ## Intent

-I want to continue my interest in the Raspberry Pi Pico and re-explore areas I learned about in college and find new fields of interest.
+I want to continue my interest in the Raspberry Pi Pico (RP 2350) and re-explore areas I learned about in college and find new fields of interest.
 Think of this as my playground

 I've used some microcontrollers back in college:
 - 3pi Robot (ATmega328)